 The US takes the second place (17%) as a popular destination among Britons.
 California seems to be the most popular long distance (9%) destination.
-You may know California only for the major cities like Hollywood Los Angeles, San Francisco, and San Diego etc. But this western US state is famous for its cliff-lined beaches, redwood forests, the Sierra Nevada Mountains, Central Valley Farmland and the Mojave Desert which makes it a perfect summer destination.
+You may know California only for major cities like Hollywood, Los Angeles, San Francisco, and San Diego, etc. But this western US state is famous for its cliff-lined beaches, redwood forests, the Sierra Nevada Mountains, Central Valley Farmland and the Mojave Desert which makes it a perfect summer destination.

 This historic county in northern England is swarmed by visitors every summer for its grand old cities and sweeping moors and dales.
 The county is home to many historic heritage sites such as Normand castles, medieval abbeys, Tudor houses and medieval walls.
 It is also rich in structures from the Roman and Viking heritage as well as cities of the Industrial Revolution era.
 Yorkshire also has two national parks.
 It is observed that more than 40 million visitors every year travel to Yorkshire for heritage-related tourism alone.

 The shire county Devon is home of the English Riviera; the picturesque south coastal harbor towns like Torquay and Brixham.
 It also has sandy beaches, rocky coves, fossil cliffs, medieval towns, and moorland national parks.
 Devon is famous for its food, cream teas, surf breaks, pub gardens, strolls and picnics.
 To find out more about surfboards, check out Dreamguides.
 You will easily fall in love with the scenic and magnificent beaches.
 It has got everything from the rugged and rocky Dartmoor to the ancient city Exeter.

 Cotswolds will make you feel like you’ve strayed into a different century.
 Cotswolds is known for the scenic hills and romantic meadows spotted with honey colored towns and villages, grand residences and castles.
 It is home to dynamic galleries, colorful festivals, and fascinating museums.
 It encompasses parts of Gloucestershire, Oxfordshire, Wiltshire, Somerset, Worcestershire, and Warwickshire.